bar

 How can Therapy Services help?

 With a focus on supporting your emotional wellbeing, as well as your physical wellness, our multidisciplinary team are here to help you live life to your fullest potential.
-To help achieve this we provide Occupational Therapy and Physiotherapy within our Inpatient Unit and via our new Living Well Programme and Therapy led groups as part of the St Clare Wellbeing Hub based at our main site.
+To help achieve this we provide Occupational Therapy and Physiotherapy within our Inpatient Unit and via our Therapy led groups and clinics as part of the St Clare Wellbeing Hub based at our main site.

 Occupational Therapy